 - Failing to attend educational classes

-- Being caught drinking while on probation
+- Drinking while on probation

 - Failing to complete community service

 Probation periods vary depending on the circumstances.
-However, the completion of this probation does not change in Texas because your probation cannot be terminated early.
+However, the completion time of this probation does not change in Texas because your probation cannot be terminated early.

 Probation violators face an uphill legal battle because the burden of proof is lower in this type of hearing.
 It’s up to your attorney to provide an effective defense and prove you did not violate the terms and conditions of your probation.